 Adoption in Hong Kong is governed by the Adoption Ordinance, Cap 290.
 Adoption vests legal parenthood in adoptive parents over an unmarried child or children under 18 years of age, and brings an end to all legal parenthood otherwise vested in natural parents (section 13).
 It is effected by order of the court (section 4) and it is generally permanent and irreversible.
+Foreign adoptions may be recognised in Hong Kong under sections 17 and 20F.

-Adoptions may only be arranged by the court (for procedure see Mrs B v Official Solicitor [2021] HKCFI 3534), relatives, the Director of Social Welfare or bodies accredited by the Director (section 23A) (see list under Adoption in our Contacts list).
-It is an offence to advertise a child for adoption (section 23).
-A 'relative' is a child's grandparent, brother, sister, uncle or aunt, including by half-blood or affinity (section 2).
+Local adoptions may only be arranged by the court (see Mrs B v Official Solicitor [2021] HKCFI 3534), relatives (see definition in s 2), the Director of Social Welfare or bodies accredited by the Director (s 23A) (see list under Adoption in our Contacts list).
+It is an offence to advertise a child for adoption (s 23).